 - Artek 2nd Cycle

-A short walk from Artek 2nd Cycle is the Museum of Finnish Architecture, whose huge collection consists of 85,000 black-and-white photographs, 30,000 slides, 500,000 original drawings, copies of drawings, documents and models.
+A short walk from Artek Flagship Store is the Museum of Finnish Architecture, whose huge collection consists of 85,000 black-and-white photographs, 30,000 slides, 500,000 original drawings, copies of drawings, documents and models.
 Our visit here provides an excellent overview of Finnish 20th-century architecture.

 Day 5: Saturday 7 September, Helsinki

-- Sarpaneva Design: view the private collection with Timo Sarpaneva’s wife
+- Sarpaneva Design: view the private collection with Timo Sarpaneva’s widow

 - The Finnish Design Market

-We commence with a visit the Family Home and Office designed by Aino and Alvar Aalto in 1934-36.
+We commence with a visit of the Family Home and Office designed by Aino and Alvar Aalto in 1934-36.
 The building presents a severe façade to the street, hiding an interior that experiments with the ‘Romantic Functionalist Style’ that Aalto fully developed in the later Villa Mairea.
-Nearby we visit Aalto’s studio of 1955, which is often considered one of his finest building from the ’50s.
-Finnish experts lead our visits and will offer you special insights into the architect and his work.
+Nearby we visit Aalto’s studio of 1955, which is often considered one of his finest buildings from the ’50s.

 On Kuusisaari island in Helsinki, the Didrichsen Art Museum is a unique combination of an art museum and a private villa by the seaside.
-Villa Didrichsen was designed by Viljo Revell, who worked as Alvar Aalto’s assistant in the world exhibition in Paris and whose influences included the well known modernist architect, Swiss-French Le Corbusier.
-The art collection is stored in the villa annex.
+Villa Didrichsen was designed by Viljo Revell, who worked as Alvar Aalto’s assistant in the world exhibition in Paris and whose influences included the well-known modernist architect, Swiss-French Le Corbusier.

-Located in the the Cable Factory, the Design Market is the biggest design stock sale event in the Nordic countries.
-Held at the beginning of Helsinki Design Week, it takes over the Cable Factory and provides visitors with an opportunity to find items made from Finnish raw materials or reflecting a Finnish theme.
+Held at the beginning of Helsinki Design Week, the Design Market is the biggest design stock sale event in the Nordic countries.
+Located in the Cable Factory, it provides visitors with an opportunity to find items made from Finnish raw materials.
 (Overnight Helsinki) BL

 Day 6: Sunday 8 September, Helsinki